 The Climate Co-Adaptation Lab

-A Collaborative Space to Collectively Pursue Work Opportunities and Co-Develop Innovative Ideas and Concepts
+A Collaborative Space to Collectively Pursue Work Opportunities and Co-Create Innovative Ideas and Concepts

 The Climate Co-Adaptation Lab is a collaborative, bottom-up innovation space that brings together PlanAdapt Fellows from all over the world.
 Independent researchers, experts and consultants join the Lab to seek new transdisciplinary and intercultural ways to earn, learn and grow together while advancing PlanAdapt’s mission: “Working with and for people that struggle with the impacts of climate change and climate injustice, particularly in the Global South”.
 We collectively explore ways to enter the space 'beyond the blah, blah, blah' around transformation.